SAP/ui5-tooling/.github/ISSUE_TEMPLATE/feature-request.md

 -->

 ## Is your feature request related to a problem?
 Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when {...}
+A clear and concise description of the problem, e.g. "I'm always frustrated when {...}"

 ## Describe the solution you'd like
 A clear and concise description of what you want to happen.